top of page

 Does this tool strengthen your mission, purpose, and impact?

-When people go through these five filters, something surprising happens:
+When people go through these five filters, something surprising happens: They stop feeling afraid and start feeling in control.
+That emotional shift enables responsible, confident adoption later.

 The Heart of the Issue: People Want AI, But They Want It on Their Terms